High School Teacher Job Description, Duties and Requirements

 While in college, prospective high school teachers may simultaneously participate in a teacher preparation course or program, which is typically required by state licensing boards and may be a part of their curriculum to earn a degree.
 These programs usually last for one year and provide aspiring teachers with experience in student-teacher interactions.

-Public high school teachers must also be licensed in the state in which they are going to teach.
-Private high schools are exempt from this requirement; however, they may still favor applicants to have a bachelor's degree.
-According to O*NET, 87% of high school teachers have a bachelor's degree, with 13% having at least a master's degree.
+Public high school teachers must also be licensed in the state in which they are going to teach; private high school teachers are exempt from this requirement.
+According to O*NET statistics from 2014, 87% of high school teachers held a bachelor's degree, while 10% had a master's degree.

 High school teachers may also opt to complete a professional certification through the National Board for Professional Teaching Standards (www.nbpts.org).
 Completing a certification is voluntary, but teachers may wish to obtain this for the potential career benefits, including possible salary increases.
 Additionally, the NBPTS certification is nationally-recognized for teachers who may move from one state to another during their careers.